Driving lesson videos are one of the best ways to learn when you aren’t on a driving lesson.

 - Archik had already passed his driving test a while ago and took another test

-- Claudia took a lesson after failing a driving test with another school
+- Claudia took a lesson after failing a driving test at another school

 - Lucy filmed every single lesson with me from start to finish